jorritspee/Application-on-Nuts-Notified-Pull/README.md

 In the pioneering phase of the Nuts community, the Nuts and Bolts metaphor was used to describe the generic Nuts specification (then “Nuts”) and the specific applications (then “Bolts”).
 The term “Bolt” has been replaced by “Application on Nuts”.
 This term clarifies the separation between the specific applications and the generic trust layer and emphasizes the resulting scalability.

 An 'application on Nuts' is a specific application that uses the generic Nuts-specification and for which parties have agreed additional public requirements and specifications.
-The application on Nuts "TA Notified Pull on Nuts" sets out these additional requirements and specifications for the Twiin (functional) exchange pattern 'Notified Pull' ([elaboration in Dutch by Twiin](https://twiin-afsprakenstelsel.scrollhelp.site/ta12/10-1-4-uitwisselpatroon-notified-pull-versturen-no)) and the Twiin 'Technical Agreement FHIR Notified Pull' ([TTA FHIR - Notified pull](https://twiin-afsprakenstelsel.scrollhelp.site/ta12/10-2-3-tta-fhir-notified-pull)).
+The application on Nuts "Notified Pull" sets out these additional requirements and specifications for the Twiin (functional) exchange pattern 'Notified Pull' ([elaboration in Dutch by Twiin](https://twiin-afsprakenstelsel.scrollhelp.site/ta12/10-1-4-uitwisselpatroon-notified-pull-versturen-no)) and the Twiin 'Technical Agreement FHIR Notified Pull' ([TTA FHIR - Notified pull](https://twiin-afsprakenstelsel.scrollhelp.site/ta12/10-2-3-tta-fhir-notified-pull)).

-The application on Nuts "TA Notified Pull on Nuts" has been prepared by the collaborating software suppliers in the Nuts community.
+The application on Nuts "Notified Pull" has been prepared by the collaborating software suppliers in the Nuts community.
 It clearly specifies how the Twiin 'Technical Agreement FHIR Notified Pull' will take place in terms of process and technology, using the Nuts specification and other open standards.

 This document is primarily intended for software suppliers who are starting an implementation process.
 This document provides them with the necessary insights.
 In addition, this document aims to be readable for healthcare organizations involved, so that it becomes clear whether the process described here meets their wishes.